 The school’s afternoon activities program allows students to engage in meaningful activities of their choice within the themes “Play.
 Serve.
 Create.”
 Competitive athletes as well as those seeking to try a new sport may choose from 15 interscholastic teams, ranging from sailing and squash to basketball and ice hockey.
 Service-minded students may pursue community outreach projects with local nonprofit organizations.
 And students with strong interests in the arts may join the theater group or pursue creative projects.

-Top Rated Coeducational College-Preparatory School
+Top Rated Coeducational College-Preparatory School In New England

 Several organizations have ranked St. George's School as one of the best boarding schools in the USA, while Private School Review reports that St. George's School offers the most Advanced courses of any boarding school in the New England region.

-Most Beautiful Boarding School Campuses
+Most Beautiful Private School Campuses

 What Makes St. George's School So Unique?